 Another bird that likes to protect its nest with violent attacks on anyone that dares come too close is the Great Skua.
 While not exactly life-threatening there are stories of these strong birds are known to hit people hard over the head with their wings, which can be surprisingly painful.
-The Great Skua is most often seen on the sands of the south – and south-east coast, like at the famous Jökulsárlón Glacier lagoon, where it hunts for sandeels and other sea creatures.
+The Great Skua is most often seen on the sands of the south Iceland and east Iceland, like at the famous Jökulsárlón Glacier lagoon, where it hunts for sandeels and other sea creatures.
 Aside from Iceland the Great Skua mostly nests on the Scottish Islands and the Faroe Islands.

 Hrafn – Raven